Baptiste2B/DataScientest-MLOps/README.md

-# Project Name - MLOps Movie Recommendation System
+# Project Name - MLOps Trustpilot sentiment analysis System

-This project is a starter pack for a complete **MLOps pipeline**, based on a movie recommendation system.
+This project is a starter pack for a complete **MLOps pipeline**, based on a movie Trustpilot sentiment analysis System.
 It is designed to demonstrate best practices in development, versioning, containerization, CI/CD, and production deployment.

 ## 🎯 Objectives